formancehq/stack/tests/loadtesting/README.md

 Tests are located in tests folder.
 Libraries are located in libs folder.

-A task file help to start tests.
+A task file help to start the tests.

-## Run a test
+## Run all the tests

 ```
-task run:ledger
+task

 ```

 This will :